-In 1979, Bill joined the IMB (Irvine-Michigan-Brookhaven) collaboration as one of the key members who designed, built and conducted research.
+In 1979, Bill joined the IMB (Irvine-Michigan-Brookhaven) collaboration as one of the key members who designed, built and conducted the experiment.
 The IMB detector was a 60-foot cube of ultra-pure water constructed in a salt mine underneath Lake Erie.
 The water was surrounded by 2000 light-sensitive phototubes, designed to detect proton decay.
 The experiment became famous for the observation of the neutrino burst emitted by a nearby Supernova (exploding star).

 CDF – The Collider Detector at the Fermilab Tevatron